California Gov. Newsom will appoint Laphonza Butler to fill Feinstein’s Senate seat - KESQ

 Several high-profile Democratic candidates launched campaigns earlier this year to succeed Feinstein, who announced in February that she would not run for reelection.
 They include a trio of House Democrats: Reps.
 Adam Schiff, a former House Intelligence chairman who is backed by former House Speaker Nancy Pelosi; Katie Porter, a former deputy chair of the Congressional Progressive Caucus; and Barbara Lee, a former chair of the Congressional Black Caucus and a member of House Democratic leadership.

 Newsom previously pledged to appoint a Black woman to Feinstein’s seat should the senator resign before her term’s end.
-Many had urged Newsom to appoint Lee, a longtime representative from Oakland and the only Black woman running for the seat.
+Many had urged Newsom to appoint Lee, a longtime representative from Oakland and the only Black woman running for the seat, including the Congressional Black Caucus which sent a letter to Newsom asking the governor to choose Lee just hours before his announcement.
 But the governor said last month that he would not appoint any of the candidates seeking the office in next year’s election.

+“As we mourn the enormous loss of Sen. Feinstein, the very freedoms she fought for – reproductive freedom, equal protection, and safety from gun violence – have never been under greater assault.
+Laphonza has spent her entire career fighting for women and girls and has been a fierce advocate for working people,” Newsom said in a statement on X.

 This is Newsom’s second Senate appointment.
 After the 2020 election, the governor appointed Alex Padilla, then California’s secretary of state, to succeed Kamala Harris following her election to the vice presidency.
 Padilla became the first Latino senator from California, but Newsom was criticized for not choosing a Black woman, leaving the chamber without a Black female senator.
 He later appointed Shirley Weber, a Black woman, to succeed Padilla as secretary of state.